cirosantilli/softcover_vagrant/README.md

 It is recommended that you enable hardware virtualization from your BIOS screen, the first screen that appears then you turn the computer on.

-# Decide How to Install TeX Live
+# Decide how to install TeX Live

 Once Vagrant is installed, you have to decide between: